bgrohman/nvim-keymapper/readme.md

 ### Creating Keymaps

 Use the `nvim-keymapper.set` function to create your keymaps instead of `vim.keymap.set`.
 The first four arguments (mode, lhs, rhs, ops) are the same as `vim.keymap.set` and are passed through.
+The fifth argument is a documentation string.

 Example: Create a keymap for opening a terminal in a vertical split.
 ```lua